-Sydney Airport, which is sometimes known as Kingsford-Smith Airport, is efficient and clean well-connected to both Sydney and the rest of the world.
-It is one of the oldest continuously running airports in the world and handles almost 36 million passengers annually.
+Sydney Airport, which is sometimes known as Kingsford-Smith Airport, is efficient and clean, well-connected to both Sydney and the rest of the world.
+It is one of the oldest continuously running airports in the world and handles well over 30 million passengers annually.

-The airport has three passengers terminals, divided into the two Domestic terminals (T2 and T3) and the International terminal (T1).
+The airport has three passenger terminals, divided into the two Domestic terminals (T2 and T3) and the International terminal (T1).
 Each terminal hosts a range of restaurants and shopping facilities as well as many other amenities designed to ensure a world-class experience for all passengers.

 The airport is situated about four miles (7km) south of Sydney.

 Getting to the city

 GMT +10 (GMT +11 from the first Sunday in October to the first Sunday in April).